GridTools/gt4py/docs/user/next/slides/slides_4.md

 ## Scan algorithm

 All operations so far where map operations over the output domain.
-The only other algorithm that we currently support is _scanning_ a axis, one example of a scan is the partial sum as illustrated in the following code snippet.
+The only other algorithm that we currently support is _scanning_ of an axis, one example of a scan is the partial sum as illustrated in the following code snippet.

 ```{code-cell} ipython3
 x = np.asarray([1.0, 2.0, 4.0, 6.0, 0.0, 2.0, 5.0])